 Witness any police intervention in a domestic argument.
 (Or anybody else's, of course, but the police are the only ones professionally obliged to stick their heads over the parapet.)
 What they tend to really hate about such jobs is that even when one partner is clearly being abused, they'll often firmly take their abuser's side.

 This can happen on many internet forums.
 Trying to end a Flame War between two or even more users will result in them to take out their frustration on you with heaping insults.
-Considering that it's the internet, this is no suprise at all.
+Considering that it's the internet, this is no surprise at all.